Germ theory's key 19th century figures: Louis Pasteur

 Like wine, the silk industry was also an important part of France's economy.
 However, large numbers of silkworms began dying from diseases and the French government asked Pasteur to investigate the problem.
-Pasture connected the disease in silk worms known as pébrine to the parasite Nosema bombycis.
+Pasteur connected the disease in silk worms known as pébrine to the parasite Nosema bombycis.
 The other disease called flacherie caused silkworms to become dark brown.
 Pébrine was thought to be a form of flacherie since it caused brown dots on the silkworms.
 But, Pasteur discovered Pébrine and flacherie were separate diseases.
 Pasteur claimed bacteria within the silkworms' intestinal track caused flacherie.
 He then used a microscope to sort which eggs were infected and which were not.
 This was an effective way of discarding the diseased eggs so these worms would not enter the population.
 Pasteur was able to distinguish the diseases through the specific microorganisms present in the silkworms.
 This began the path to germ specificity within the theory.
-Louis Pasteur's contemporary Robert Koch devoted much of his scientific study to discovering certain pathogens and connecting them to specific diseases.
+Pasteur's contemporary Robert Koch devoted much of his scientific study to discovering certain pathogens and connecting them to specific diseases.
 These scientists were often in competition with one another and so the Koch-Pasteur rivalry is a well-known part of germ theory's history.